sezanzeb/JsPlot3D/MORE.md

 **new modes:**

 - in case zLen = 0, enter a 2d mode.
 In that mode the camera is orthographic and can only be moved in y and x direction.
 Remove the zAxis line, arrow ,numbers (which are yet to implement) and letter.
+Move the axes to the front, so that they don't get hidden beneath bars.
 - add an isometric ortographic camera mode
 - csvplot: add a mode called "wire".
 Instead of sprites, connect each datapoint to a wire that goes through all the points, from the first point in the dataframe to the last